Model Independent Extraction of the Proton Charge Radius from PRad data: Introduction

 Thus we have four different methods to extract $r_E^p$ from data: $e-p$ scattering, $\mu-p$ scattering, $e-p$ spectroscopy, and $\mu-p$ spectroscopy.
 A fifth method, Lattice QCD, should become competitive in the future, see, e.g., \cite{Alexandrou:2020aja}.
 While $e-p$ scattering and spectroscopy extractions were available for a long time, $\mu-p$ spectroscopy only became available in 2010 from the work of the CREMA collaboration \cite{Pohl:2010zza, Antognini:1900ns}.
 Results from $\mu-p$ scattering are expected in the near future from the MUSE collaboration \cite{Gilman:2017hdr}.
 Ideally, all methods should give consistent results.
 Surprisingly, in 2010, $\mu-p$ spectroscopy gave a value, $0.84184(67)$ fm, that was considerably smaller than the CODATA value, $0.8768(69)$ fm \cite{Mohr:2008fa}.
 This difference is referred to as the ``proton radius puzzle".
 For a recent review, see \cite{Paz:2019wfq}.

 The puzzle has motivated new theoretical and experimental work.
 Three new $e-p$ spectroscopy measurements were published recently.
 Two agree with the smaller value \cite{Beyer:2017,Bezginov:2019}, and one \cite{Fleurbaey:2018fih} with the larger value.
 Two new $e-p$ scattering experiments, ISR and PRad, have published their results and more experiments are planned \cite{PRP2018}.
-ISR found $0.81(8)$ fm \cite{Mihovilovic:2016rkr} which cannot distinguish between the two values.
+ISR found $0.81(8)$ fm \cite{Mihovilovic:2016rkr}, and more recently \cite{Mihovilovic:2019jiz} $0.87(4)$ fm, that cannot distinguish between the two values.
 PRad found \cite{Xiong:2019umf} $0.831\pm 0.007_\textnormal{statistical}\pm 0.012_\textnormal{systematic}$ fm, which favors the smaller value.

-A main issue in extracting $r_E^p$ from scattering data is the assumed functional form of $G_E^p$.
+A main issue in extracting $r_E^p$ from scattering data is the unknown functional form of $G_E^p$.
 Recent extractions have used: dipole \cite{Higinbotham:2015rja}, polynomial \cite{Griffioen:2015hta, Horbatsch:2016ilr}, continued fraction \cite{Griffioen:2015hta}, modified $z$ expansion \cite{Horbatsch:2015qda}, or more complicated forms \cite{Alarcon:2018zbz}.
 For pre-2010 extractions see \cite{Nakamura:2010zzi}.
-Different functional forms can lead to \emph{different} radii and uncertainties from the \emph{same} data.
+Different assumed functional forms can lead to \emph{different} radii and uncertainties from the \emph{same} data.
 An alternative approach is the so-called $z$ expansion that only uses the known analytic structure of $G_E^p$.
 The $z$ expansion is the default method for meson form factors.
 It was first applied to baryon form factors in \cite{Hill:2010yb}.
 Extractions of $r_E^p$ using $z$ expansion favor the larger value \cite{Hill:2010yb,Lee:2015jqa}.